postrenostr/CrazyTrainAIDaodevibe/replit.md

 ## Overview

-SubService is a subscription-based web application built with a modern full-stack architecture.
-The application provides user authentication through Replit's authentication system and integrates with Stripe for payment processing and subscription management.
+CrazyTrainAI is a subscription-based web application built with a modern full-stack architecture.
+The application provides user authentication through Google OAuth and integrates with Stripe for payment processing and subscription management.
 Users can sign up, manage subscriptions, and access premium features through a clean, responsive interface built with React and shadcn/ui components.

 ## User Preferences